Getting Married: An Overview

 - How should we manage our assets?
 (Can we keep some items separate?)

-- Should I sign a prenuptial, or premarital, agreement?
+- Should I sign a prenuptial agreement?

 - How can I create a legally binding prenuptial agreement?